CumulusNetworks/docs/content/cumulus-linux/Layer-3/Configuring-FRRouting/_index.md

     switch#

 `vtysh` provides a Cisco-like modal CLI, and many of the commands are similar to Cisco IOS commands.
-By modal CLI, we mean that tThere are different modes to the CLI, and certain commands are only available within a specific mode.
+By modal CLI, we mean that there are different modes to the CLI, and certain commands are only available within a specific mode.
 Configuration is available with the `configure terminal` command, which is invoked thus:

     switch# configure terminal
     switch(config)#

-The prompt displays the mode the CLI is incurrent CLI mode.
+The prompt displays the mode the CLI is in.
 For example, when the interface-specific commands are invoked, the prompt changes to:

     switch(config)# interface swp1